medienbaecker/kirby-modules/README.md

 Types without a matching image fall back to their blueprint `icon`.
 If no type has a preview image, the dialogs keep the plain dropdown.

+### Concurrent editing

+Module edits are unsaved changes, published with the page's own Save button.
+While someone has unsaved module edits, the whole page is locked for everyone else, using Kirby's native lock: they see who is editing and all fields and modules become read-only.

+Kirby releases a lock 10 minutes after the last edit.
+If someone leaves without saving, their changes wait for the next editor, and the page header names who made them, just like on any other page.
+Saving publishes them, discarding removes them.

 ## Section Options

 | Option            | Type     | Description                                    |